How to become

-You can do a degree or postgraduate course in:
+You could do a degree or postgraduate course in a subject like:

 - computing